mikap72/rf_guide/README.md

 Restart VS Code and WSL.

-Now you camn open a HTML file in Edge by typing following command in VS Code's Integrated Terminal: `view <path to html file>`.
+Now you can open a HTML file in Edge by typing following command in VS Code's Integrated Terminal: `view <path to html file>`.
 You can open any folder in the VS Code Terminal by right clicking it in the `Explorer` file tree view and selecting `Open in Integrated Terminal`.

 ## Xpath related tools